mmokki/Digital_Advertising_AB_Testing/README.md

-# Digital Advertising A/B Testing Analysis and Report
+# Digital Advertising A/B Testing Analysis
 This is a personal project.

 Note: the company name "GameFun" is made up due to confidential reasons.